mattmc3/zsh_unplugged/README.md

 ### :bulb: The simple idea

-After [antibody] was deprecated, I tried [znap], but it was in early development at the time and kept breaking, so like many others before me, I decided to write my own - [pz].
+After [antibody] was deprecated, I tried [znap], but it was in early development at the time and kept breaking, so like many others before me, I decided to write my own - [antidote].

-When developing [pz], my goal was simple - make a plugin manager in a single Zsh file that was fast, functional, and easy to understand - which was everything I loved about [zgen].
-While [pz] is still a great project, I kept wondering if I could cut further from a single file to a single _function_ and do away with plugin management utilities altogether.
+When developing [antidote], my goal was simple - make a plugin manager that was fast, functional, and easy to understand - which was everything I loved about [zgen].
+While [antidote] is a great project, I kept wondering if I could cut further down to a single _function_ and do away with plugin management utilities altogether.

 Thus was born... **zsh_unplugged**.